 When the career was consolidated and had graduate journalists, the practice of journalism was regulated by the issuing of a professional card.
 However, this condition was questioned because it was argued that it affected freedom of expression.
 The card was abolished and today it is not considered a requirement to exercise journalism in the country.
 The Constitutional Court concluded that demanding a professional card for the practice of journalism is a violation of freedom of information (Unconstitutionality of Law 71 of 1975 - Judgment C 087 of 1998).

 Nowadays, journalism is considered as a respected profession, although it is surrounded by several problems, particularly in those contexts that are not part of the main cities.
 On the one hand, a large number of journalists do not have direct work contracts with the media.
 Their payments are taken from the advertising quota, by allocating the revenues generated during a certain advertising space to pay the salary of journalists.
 But the companies that pay for this pattern expect some form of retribution from the journalists, which usually affects their professional independence.
 Besides, some studies demonstrate the lack of job stability and precarious salaries which affect the profession development (Gutierrez et al, 2010).
-On the other hand, there are problems of censorship, persecution and lack of access to information that affect the profession (FLIP, 2017).
+In 2019, some 400 journalists lost their jobs.
+Some of the major news channels are shrinking their newsrooms due to the economic crisis caused by a shortage of advertising revenue, which largely shifted from traditional news media to the internet (Google and Facebook).
+RCN News has fired 100 journalists in the past three years, especially regional correspondents.
+Some 1,100 media workers have lost their jobs in the past four years.
+According to FLIP (2019), this uncertainty among journalists is a setback that affects freedom of expression.

 The State has played a preponderant role in the media system, not only as owner of the electromagnetic system, authoriser of operating licenses and leader of public policy for its regulation, but also in different types of incidents that have even been denounced by labour unions of journalists and foundations that defend freedom of expression in the country.
 Indeed, concerning the state’s role of authorising licenses, several studies show that those media critical of the government have not had their license renewed, with no official justification.
 In addition, there has been direct pressure against media reports, ending at times in the dismissal of journalists.
 Recently, the Foundation for Freedom of the Press has documented the cases of more than ten foreign journalists on whom the Colombian government imposes illegitimate restrictions, such as requiring a university diploma in journalism to guarantee a visa in the country.
 As FLIP mentioned such a request goes against the Constitution, since having a diploma in journalism is not a requirement to work as a journalist.
 Another example of state intervention is the case of the Community of the Ring, a phenomenon of corruption in the military forces denounced by the journalist Vicky Dávila, which ended in her firing from the newsroom, even though she was one of the journalists with the largest audience at that time.